inertia186/cobblebot/README.md

 ## Resource Pack

-Cobblebot can be configured to trigger sound events.
-To enable the default sounds, make sure your server.properties points at a copy of the default cobblebot resource pack:
+CobbleBot can be configured to trigger sound events.
+To enable the default sounds, make sure your server.properties points at a copy of the default CobbleBot resource pack:

 ```
 resource-pack=https\://www.dropbox.com/s/uq143k8dlftccla/swim_resource_pack.zip?dl\=1
 ```

-To test the resource pack on the default configuration, type the command in Minecraft chat:
+To test the resource pack on the default configuration, type the command in the Minecraft client:

 ```
 @server soundcheck